softwaremill/bootzooka/README.md

 #### Server

-To run the backend server part, enter the main directory and type `./run-dev-backend.sh` or `run-dev-backend.bat` depending on your OS.
+To run the backend server part, enter the main directory and type `./backend-start.sh` or `backend-start.bat` depending on your OS.

 #### Browser client

-To run the frontend server part, enter the main directory and type `./run-dev-frontend.sh`.
+To run the frontend server part, enter the main directory and type `./frontend-start.sh`.
 This should open `http://0.0.0.0:9090/` in your browser (frontend listens on port 9090, backend on port 8080; so all REST requests will be proxied to port 8080).